eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 4. There are no exceptions and no stack unwinding and no destructors.

-5. Therefore, there is no surprise control flow.
+5. There is no surprise control flow: you have conditionals, loops, and function calls.
+And nothing else.

 6. There are no implicit type conversions anywhere.

 7. More generally: _there are no implicit function calls_.
-If it's not on the page, it's not happening, and you're not paying for it.
+If it's not on the page, it's not happening, and you're not paying the cost of it.

 8. There is no global state.